Leuchtfeuer/locate/Documentation/Functions/GeoBlocking/Index.rst

 ==============

 After you have created the regions you need, you can assign these regions to a page (or a page translation).
-This web page will then be blocked for accesses from the regions and a 451 HTTP status code will be returned, which you can process e.g. via a site
-`error handler <https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/SiteHandling/ErrorHandling.html>`__.
+This web page will then be available in the defined regions only.
+The access to the page from all other countries will be restricted and a 451 HTTP status code will be returned, which you can process e.g. via a site `error handler <https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/SiteHandling/ErrorHandling.html>`__.

 .. figure:: ../../Images/pagetree-country.png